Istanbul is not only preferred because of its unique location but also for many other qualities as well.

 According to the rumors, she wrote Murder on the Orient Express in that room.
 There’s even an Agatha Christie Restaurant in the hotel.

-Most importantly, our great leader, Mustafa Kemal Ataturk, was a frequent visitor of this hotel.
+Most importantly, our great leader, Mustafa Kemal Ataturk, was a frequent visitor to this hotel.
 The room he stayed in is now a museum that welcomes many visitors all around the world.

 Pera Palace Hotel is one of my favorites, with its beautiful design and history.
 It’s definitely one of the best choices for accommodation.